vedant-dev0718/SwiftVid-Viewer/README.md

-# Youtube Shorts Clone
+# SwiftVid Viewer

-YouTube Shorts is a way for anyone to connect with a new audience using just a smartphone and the Shorts camera in the YouTube app.
+SwiftVid Viewer is a way for anyone to connect with a new audience using just a smartphone and the Shorts camera in the YouTube app.

 ## Tools and Libraries I've used
 1.Retrofit